bowtie-json-schema/bowtie/docs/cli.rst

 They allow connecting to implementations supported by Bowtie without making assumptions about the specific mechanism used to run or execute them.

-In most simple use cases, users likely will only use the ``image`` connectable, which runs implementations in a managed OCI container (sometimes specifically "docker container") which Bowtie will create and destroy.
+In most simple use cases, users likely will not interact directly with the connectable syntax.
+Passing ``-i some-supported-implementation`` will generally do The Right Thing™.
-For more advanced usage, the full collection of supported connectables will now be described.
+But for more advanced usage, the full collection of supported connectables will now be described.

 The general syntax for connectables looks like:

     [<kind>:]<id>[:<arguments>*]

-The ``kind`` of connectable is optional, and when unspecified defaults to the ``image`` connectable, making an example of the simplest connectable look like ``lua-jsonschema`` (which expands to ``image:lua-jsonschema``).
+The ``kind`` of connectable is optional, and when unspecified defaults to the ``happy`` connectable, making an example of the simplest connectable look like ``lua-jsonschema`` (which expands to ``happy:lua-jsonschema``).
+A slightly longer description of what the ``happy`` connectable means is below, but in brief, the ``happy`` connectable will speak *directly* to any implementation which can be imported from Python.
+For any *other* implementation, an OCI container will be created (and later destroyed) using the ``image`` connectable.

 More generally, the ``id`` is an identifier whose exact form depends on each kind of connectable.
 Arguments customize the actual connection to the implementation, and which arguments are supported again depends on the kind of connectable.